Stop-Loss Order Explained with Examples

 There are three main types of stop-loss orders:

-- Stop-loss market order
+- Stop-loss market orders

-- Stop-limit order
+- Stop-limit orders

-- Trailing stop-loss order
+- Trailing stop-loss orders

 Each type of order has its own strategy.
 Let’s look at what they are and how they can help your investment portfolio.